Public Bug Board

 Bug List

-Visitors see a clean table of bugs with the columns you’ve configured.
-If multiple statuses are visible, tabs at the top let them filter by status.
+If multiple statuses are visible, tabs at the top let visitors filter by status.
 Clicking any bug row opens its detail page.

 The project name is displayed at the top of the board.
 If your project is publicly accessible, the name links back to the project page.